Skip to main content Skip to secondary navigation

 Assignment Design

-• Students are reading to see what they will doing in the class
+• Students are reading course descriptions to see what they will doing in the class

 • Make sure the description explains the writing or the products that they will produce